Django Unchained: Accolades

 Django Unchained garnered several awards and nominations.
 The American Film Institute named it one of its Top Ten Movies of the Year in December 2012.
 The film received five Golden Globe Award nominations, including Best Picture, and Best Director and Best Screenplay for Tarantino.
 Tarantino won an Academy Award for Best Original Screenplay.
 Christoph Waltz received the Academy Award for Best Supporting Actor, the Golden Globe Award for Best Supporting Actor, and the BAFTA Award for Best Supporting Actor, his second time receiving all three awards, having previously won for his role in Tarantino's Inglourious Basterds.
 The NAACP Image Awards gave the film four nominations, while the National Board of Review named DiCaprio their Best Supporting Actor.
 Django Unchained earned a nomination for Best Theatrical Motion Picture from the Producers Guild of America.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 74th in WGA's 101 Greatest Screenplays of the 21st Century (so far).

-Criticism
+Controversies

 Use of racial slurs and portrayal of slavery

-Some commentators thought that the film's over-usage of the word "nigger" was inappropriate; they objected to that even more than to the extensive violence depicted against the slaves.
+Some commentators thought that the film's over-usage of the word "nigger", which is used 110 times, was inappropriate; they objected to that even more than to the extensive violence depicted against the slaves.
 Other reviewers have defended the usage of the language in the historical context of race and slavery in the United States.

 African American filmmaker Spike Lee, in an interview with Vibe, said he would not see the film, explaining "All I'm going to say is that it's disrespectful to my ancestors.
 That's just me ...
 I'm not speaking on behalf of anybody else."
 Lee later wrote, "American slavery was not a Sergio Leone Spaghetti Western.
 It was a Holocaust.
 My ancestors are slaves stolen from Africa.
 I will honor them."

 Actor and activist Jesse Williams has contrasted accuracy of the racist language used in the film with what he sees as the film's lack of accuracy about the general lives of slaves, too often portrayed as "well-dressed Negresses in flowing gowns, frolicking on swings and enjoying leisurely strolls through the grounds, as if the setting is Versailles, mixed in with occasional acts of barbarism against slaves ...
 That authenticity card that Tarantino uses to buy all those 'niggers' has an awfully selective memory."
 He also criticizes what seems to be a lack of solidarity among slave characters, and their general lack of a will to escape from slavery, with Django as the notable exception.

 Wesley Morris of The Boston Globe praised the realism of the villain Stephen, played by Samuel L. Jackson, comparing him to such black Republicans as Clarence Thomas or Herman Cain.